ervinK/Gousiosg-Java-CG-Modifier/README.md

 ## Usage

-1. If u have ur project in type *.jar -> " ./gousiosgcg.sh example.jar " to analyze
+1. If you have ur project in type *.jar -> " ./gousiosgcg.sh example.jar " to analyze

-2. Otherwise u have your classes .class format ->
+2. Otherwise you have your classes .class format ->
 	  "./gousiosgcg.sh toCreate_jarfile_name.jar  path/from/this/dir/to/bin"